 We live in the era of services and creativity.
 Even though your company or your clients are struggling to understand their customers, you are supposed to design and create customized solutions that work perfectly for everyone, everywhere on every device.
 Even though your organization or your client is working in silos and with sometimes poor communication, you are supposed to "know everything about everything" and act just in time, if not in advance...Don't get stressed.
 It's about Multidisciplinary, Interactions and Soul.

-Many people start an online businesses every year, but few of them ever reach profitability, and even fewer sustain profitability for more than a few years.
-Since so much is at stake, wouldn't it be nice to understand why some businesses are so much more successful than others?
+Many startups are formed every year, but few ever reach profitability, and even fewer sustain profitability for more than a few years.
+With so much at stake, wouldn't it be nice to understand why some businesses are so much more successful than others?

 Windows of Opportunity is an experimental research project initiated by General Motors R&D and the Future labs of the Industrial design M.Des program at Bezalel Academy of Arts and Design Jerusalem, aimed at conceptualizing new ways to help rear seat passengers, particularly children, have a richer experience on the road and potentially have a positive impact on the driver and driving behavior.
 The project was the winner of the 2013 Netexplo award.